xander-2077/evo_competition/README.md

 ### Additional Notion

 `train/` folder is some scipts for training algorithms.
-Now PPO is available. `SB3.py` is useless.
+Now `PPO-Pytorch/` is available. `StableBaselines3/` is useless.
+What we are promoting is `CleanRL/`.
 `test/` folder is some scipts for test.

-Just run
+For `PPO-Pytorch/`, you can just run

 ```python
 python train/PPO_train.py